drts01/notes/stackedit/Giving Interview.md

 # Junior DevOps/Platform Eng

+Tell me about a project:
+ - What was the problem?
+ - How did you check/validate your code/service?
+ - How did you document your work?
- - How did you deploy
+ - How did you deploy?

 ## Attributes